Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Mathematical Modeling AMoD Systems

 \subsubsection{Limitations}

-Despite their widespread use and conceptual clarity, network flow models exhibit limitations when transitioning from abstract flows to actionable control policies.
-In most formulations, control decisions are expressed as aggregate flows between nodes rather than explicit vehicle trajectories.
-As a result, translating these flows into path-level instructions for \glspl{abk:av} requires an additional step of path reconstruction.
-While this step is mostly bypassed in simulation studies, it becomes critical in real-world implementations, where routing feasibility, vehicle-level state, and road network constraints (e.g., capacity) must be respected~\cite{wollenstein2021routing}.
+Despite their widespread use and conceptual clarity, network flow models face challenges when translating abstract flows into actionable control policies.
+Control decisions are typically expressed as aggregate flows between nodes rather than explicit vehicle trajectories, so an additional path-reconstruction step is required to derive path-level instructions for \glspl{abk:av}.
+While often bypassed in simulation studies, this step is critical in real-world implementations, where routing feasibility, vehicle-level state, and road network constraints (e.g., capacity) must be respected~\cite{wollenstein2021routing}.